aniliitb10/ArgParser/README.md

 int main(int argc, char* argv[])
 {
-    ArgParser argParser{"A demo example for argParser"};
+    // The passed string becomes part of description when exeuted with -h or --help ArgParser argParser{"A demo example for argParser"};

     // true as the last argument makes it a mandatory argument